Motorcycle Safety: What to Know Before You Go

 So you want to ride a motorcycle?
 It takes more than buying the bike.
 You need the proper equipment and knowledge to be safe out on the open road.

 Of course, it should go without saying that you should never operate any kind of motor vehicle—including a motorcycle—under the influence of alcohol.
-And never bike beyond your ability or take chances like riding on the dotted line between two cars or popping wheelies.
-It doesn't make you look cool and it certainly isn't safe.
+And never bike beyond your ability or take chances like weaving in and out of traffic or popping wheelies.
+What if one of those other drivers is texting and driving?
+Just because they should be paying attention doesn’t mean they will be.
+Besides, those types of riding behaviors don’t make you look cool and certainly aren't safe.
 To enjoy your bike for many years, don't take chances—ride safely.